ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-06-NLP with Churn.md

 Everyone new to this problem should take look on [Kaggle data](https://www.kaggle.com/blastchar/telco-customer-churn) first.
 There are already good solution on predict.
 This post is trying to target text data.

 ## NLP source
 Call log/Email/Online assistance history are the three major resource the company can utilize.
-Do you remember everytime you call for customer service you'll heard **For quality purpose, this call might be recorded**.
+Do you remember every time you call for customer service you'll heard **For quality purpose, this call might be recorded**.

-Except that, When customer don’t receive g exceptional customer service and experiences, they flock to competitors and share their negative experiences on [social media](https://www.salesforce.com/blog/2015/01/ten-customer-service-stats-what-they-mean-your-contact-center-gp.html): 59% of 25-34-year-olds share poor customer experiences online.
+Except that, When customer don’t receive exceptional customer service and experiences, they flock to competitors and share their negative experiences on [social media](https://www.salesforce.com/blog/2015/01/ten-customer-service-stats-what-they-mean-your-contact-center-gp.html): 59% of 25-34-year-olds share poor customer experiences online.

 # Pain Point

 # Paper solution
 # Sample code
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTI5MTkwOTIsLTE3NTAwMzQ5MjJdfQ
-==
+eyJoaXN0b3J5IjpbNTA5MjIyMDg5LC0xNzUwMDM0OTIyXX0=
 -->